zfcampus/apigility-documentation/auth/authentication-oauth2.md

 Multiple grant types
 --------------------

-You can add multiple `grant_type`'s to a client by seperating the grant types with a space.
+For OAuth2 adapters that support grant types, most will allow you to add multiple `grant_type`'s to a client by providing them as space-separated values.

+Always consult the documentation for a given adapter to verify the format.